Kong/kong/DEVELOPER.md

 If you use Linux for your desktop, you can skip this section.

-There are no "hard" requirements on any Linux distro, but RHEL can be more of a challenge to get recent versions of many packages; Fedora, Debian, or Ubuntu are easier for this.
+There are no "hard" requirements on any Linux distro, but RHEL and CentOS can be more of a challenge to get recent versions of many packages; Fedora, Debian, or Ubuntu are easier for this.

 To avoid long compilation times, give the VM plenty of RAM (8GB recommended) and all the CPU cores you can.